Golden Dorado Fly Fishing - Argentina

 A Sample 7-Day Itinerary:

-Friday: Arrive in Buenos Aires and overnight at your hotel (not included in the program).
+Friday: Arrive in Buenos Aires and overnight at hotel (not included).

-Saturday: Fly commercial (90 mins) or charter to Corrientes or Resistencia (not included).
-Ground transfer to the lodge is included.
+Saturday: Fly (90 minutes commercial or charter) to Corrientes or Resistencia; transfer to your first lodge.

 Wednesday–Friday: Three days of golden dorado fishing.